Firmware Beta 3.10

 - A percentage will be displayed on the screen.

-IMPORTANT: if you have black screen, switch off the player and try again by checking the following points:
+IMPORTANT: if you have black or green screen, please wait 10min.
+Then, switch off (not before 10 min) the Zappiti and try again by checking the following points:

 - Try again by connecting your Zappiti media player directly to your TV (without AV receiver or soundbar).